What’s a “Spring Studio Showcase”?

 - I’d also appreciate parents and family members who are willing to volunteer for a few behind-the-scenes tasks to help the day go smoothly.
 A list of available tasks and sign up for whatever interests you (including a wild-card “tell me how I can help” slot) is available at Signup Genius.

 Are there special rehearsals for the DMGS3?

-Vocalists will also be scheduled for a quick “dress rehearsal” earlier in the day on the day of the Showcase, so you can run your piece with the band before the audience arrives.
+Kinda.
+I’ve created a schedule of quick “dress rehearsals” earlier in the day on the day of the Showcase, so singers can run your piece with the band, and pianists can play on the actual performance instrument in the space, before the audience arrives.
 Please take note of the following:

 - You need not wear your actual “showcase outfit” for the “dress rehearsal,” though I do recommend you wear the shoes you plan to wear, just so you don’t have any surprises when it comes to mobility or breathing!